Useful information about your rent and service charges

 In September each year, leaseholders, freeholders and shared owners are sent confirmation to advise what has been spent in the previous financial year.
-The letter will confirm if you’re entitled to a refund or need to top up your payment.
+The letter will confirm if a credit or a debit balance has been applied your account.

 In most cases, social tenants are subject to ‘fixed’ service charges and these will only be reviewed once a year in April.
 If you pay fixed service charges, you will not be expected to make up any shortfall or receive any refunds relating to the previous year’s actual costs.

 This page contains answers to the questions we’re often asked each year about rent and service charges.
 And you’ll also find a helpful guide to what your service charges can cover.

 And we’ve added some links to information if you have any other questions or concerns about how to pay or when you think you might struggle to may us on time.
 If you’ve any other questions or are concerned about paying your rent or service changes please email email@example.com. or call us on 0800 652 0898.

 When will I be getting my rent/service charges letter this year?

 If you only pay rent, we’re intending to post your letter on Wednesday 17 February 2021.
 This includes if you license a garage, regardless of whether you rent a home from us.

 In you pay both rent and service charges, we intend to post your letter between Monday 22 February or Wednesday 24 February 2021.

 What will I need to do when I get my letter?